The Amazing Race 20: Critical response

 The Amazing Race 20 received mostly negative reviews.
 Michael Hewitt of the Orange County Register wrote that this season "started with great promise" but by the end was "sputtering to a close".
 Scott Von Doviak of The A.V.
 Club regarded this season as "probably one of the weaker ones overall".
 Daniel Fienberg of HitFix was negative towards this season largely due to its cast, writing that "sometimes this is the best-cast show on TV.
 That was not the case this season."
 Patrick Hodges of CinemaBlend called it a pretty uninteresting season.
 Reece Forward of Screen Rant ranked this season as the show's worst, writing that there were "many creative, memorable tasks, and the season did produce one of the biggest fan favorites ever with Mark & Bopper.
 However, all of the cons of season 20 outweighed the pros, when the teams that last the longest are unpleasant and most of the others simply aren't memorable at all.
 As great as the actual race part of The Amazing Race is, the cast is always what's most important, and season 20 fails tremendously on that front."
 Conversely, this season was ranked 10th out of the first 27 seasons in 2016 by the Rob Has a Podcast Amazing Race correspondents.
 In 2022, Rhenn Taguiam of Game Rant ranked this season as the fifth-best season.
+In 2024, Taguiam's ranking was updated with this season becoming the seventh-best season.